-China, Russia say united against S. Korea missile defense
+China, Russia say united against South Korea missile defense

-BEIJING (AP) — Chinese state media say Beijing and Moscow have agreed to take “further countermeasures” in response to plans for an advanced U.S. missile defense system in South Korea.
+BEIJING (AP) — China has a range of economic, diplomatic and military options to retaliate if the U.S. and South Korea proceed with deployment of an advanced missile defense system, experts said Friday, as Beijing remained vague in its threats against the plan.

-The Xinhua News Agency says the agreement was reached during security talks between the two countries in Moscow on Thursday.
+Such steps could raise the stakes for Washington and Seoul in a controversial deployment that China regards as a major security threat, while complicating matters for South Korea as it faces domestic political divisions and significant public opposition.

-The report gave no details and a Chinese Foreign Ministry spokesman on Friday said only that China has a legitimate right to defend its security interests.
-The proposed Terminal High-Altitude Area Defense, or THAAD, radar system aims to guard against North Korea missiles.
+China’s official Xinhua News Agency said Beijing and Moscow agreed to take “further countermeasures” in response to the plan during security talks between the two countries in Moscow on Thursday.

-China has campaigned relentlessly against the deployment, warning of unspecified retaliation and prompting a sharp downturn in relations with Seoul.
-China says the powerful radar system can peer deep into its territory.
+“The countermeasures will be aimed at safeguarding interests of China and Russia and the strategic balance in the region,” Xinhua quoted the agreement as saying.

 Most Read Stories